HRI Iron Condor Strategy

 HRI (Herc Holdings Inc.), in the Industrials sector, (Rental & Leasing Services industry), listed on NYSE.

-Herc Holdings Inc., through its subsidiaries, operates as an equipment rental supplier in the United States and internationally.
+Herc Holdings Inc., together with its subsidiaries, operates as an equipment rental supplier in the United States and internationally.
 It rents aerial, earthmoving, material handling, trucks and trailers, air compressors, compaction, and lighting equipment.
-The company also provides ProSolutions, an industry specific solution-based services, which include power generation, climate control, remediation and restoration, pump, trench shoring, and studio and production equipment; and ProContractor professional grade tools.
-In addition, it offers various services, including repair, maintenance, equipment management, and safety training; and equipment re-rental and on-site support services, as well as ancillary services, such as equipment transport, rental protection, cleaning, refueling, and labor.
+The company offers ProSolutions, an industry specific solution-based services, which include power generation, climate control, remediation and restoration, pump, trench shoring, and studio and production equipment; and ProContractor professional grade tools.
+In addition, it provides various services, including repair, maintenance, equipment management, and safety training; and equipment re-rental and on-site support services, as well as ancillary services, such as equipment transport, rental protection, cleaning, refueling, and labor.
 Further, the company sells used equipment and contractor supplies, such as construction consumables, tools, small equipment, and safety supplies.
-It serves non-residential and residential construction, specialty trade, restoration, remediation and environment, and facility maintenance contractors; industrial manufacturing industries, including automotive and aerospace, power, metals and mining, agriculture, pulp, paper and wood, food and beverage, and refineries and petrochemical industries; infrastructure and government sectors; and commercial facilities, hospitality, healthcare, recreation, entertainment production, and special event management customers.
+It serves non-residential and residential construction, specialty trade, restoration, remediation and environment, and facility maintenance contractors; industrial manufacturing industries, including refineries and petrochemical, automotive and aerospace, power, metals and mining, agriculture, pulp, paper and wood, and food and beverage industries; infrastructure and government sectors; and commercial facilities, commercial warehousing, education, healthcare, data centers, hospitality, retail, special event management and non-account customers.

-HRI (Herc Holdings Inc.) trades in the Industrials sector, specifically Rental & Leasing Services, with a market capitalization of approximately $4.57B, a beta of 1.91 versus the broader market, a 52-week range of 88.45-188.35, average daily share volume of 659K, a public-listing history dating back to 2006, approximately 8K full-time employees.
+HRI (Herc Holdings Inc.) trades in the Industrials sector, specifically Rental & Leasing Services, with a market capitalization of approximately $5.63B, a trailing P/E of 114.88, a beta of 1.87 versus the broader market, a 52-week range of 88.45-188.35, average daily share volume of 593K, a public-listing history dating back to 2006, approximately 10K full-time employees.
 These structural characteristics shape how HRI stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

-A beta of 1.91 indicates HRI has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+A beta of 1.87 indicates HRI has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+The trailing P/E of 114.88 is on the rich side, which tends to correlate with higher earnings-window IV expansion as the market debates whether forward growth supports the multiple.
 HRI pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a iron condor on HRI?